taosdata/TDengine/docs/en/07-data-in/03-telegraf.md

 ## Verify

-Log in TDengine Cloud, click "Explorer" on the left navigation bar.
+- Log in TDengine Cloud, click "Explorer" on the left navigation bar, then click the "+" button besides "Databases" to add a database named as "telegraf" using all default parameters.

-Check weather database "telegraf" exist by executing:
+- Check weather database "telegraf" exist by executing:

 ```sql
 show databases;